-Medicare covers pregnancy under Parts A and B. Pregnancy is when women have to deal with various health care services, and there are certain standard treatments and examinations that obstetricians usually provide to every pregnant woman.
+Medicare covers pregnancy under Parts A and B. Pregnancy is when women must deal with various health care services.
+Obstetricians usually provide certain standard treatments and examinations to every pregnant woman.

 Visits are scheduled once every four weeks during the first 28 weeks.
 After week 28 and up to delivery, visits become more frequent: twice a week until week 36, then weekly until delivery.

 The doctor checks your blood pressure and weight at each appointment.
 The size and form of the uterus are measured after 22 weeks.